Trump, Moving to Show Strength, Aims for Monday Release

 In a short video released by the White House on Sunday, Trump insisted he understood the gravity of the moment.
 But his actions moments later, by leaving the hospital and sitting inside the SUV with others, suggested otherwise.

-“This is insanity,” Dr. James P. Phillips, an attending physician at Walter Reed who is a critic of Trump and his handling of the pandemic.
+“This is insanity,” tweeted Dr. James P. Phillips, an attending physician at Walter Reed who has often criticized Trump and his handling of the pandemic.
 “Every single person in the vehicle during that completely unnecessary presidential ‘drive-by’ just now has to be quarantined for 14 days.
 They might get sick.
 They may die.”

 White House spokesman Judd Deere said Trump’s trip outside the hospital “was cleared by the medical team as safe to do.”
 He added that precautions were taken, including using personal protective equipment, to protect Trump as well as White House officials and Secret Service agents.